 3. University of Pennsylvania in Philadelphia, PA

-The University of Pennsylvania is a private, Ivy League research school that U.S. News & World Report ranked fifth among national universities in 2011, as well as among the top ten for its graduate history program in 2009.
-As of 2011, the university's Department of History had approximately 40 permanent faculty members.
+The University of Pennsylvania is a private, Ivy League research school that U.S. News & World Report ranked eighth among national universities in 2015, as well as ninth for its graduate history program in 2013.

 The undergraduate history curriculum includes a regional concentration in U.S., European or world history.
-Sub-concentrations allow for further studies in diplomatic, economic or gender history, as well as intellectual or Jewish history.
+Thematic concentrations allow for further studies in diplomatic, economic or gender history, as well as intellectual or Jewish history.
 Undergraduates can also pursue a general course of study without a concentration.
-Master of Arts (M.A.) and Ph.D. in History programs are also offered.
+Master of Arts (M.A.) and Ph.D. in History programs are offered to undergraduates upon completion of their degree.

 |Stanford University||Freeman Spogli Institute for International Studies||Stanford, CA|